LeonardoRafaelli/LeonardoRafaelli/README.md

 </p>

 **>> About Me <<**
 <p>I'm Leo, 19yo.
-A brazilian living in ULM Germany, fluent english, B1 german and studying/working in tech for 3 years now.
-Feel free to reach me wherever you can :)</p>
+A brazilian living in Ulm Germany, studying/working in tech area for 3 years now.
+Everyday falling more in love with it</p>

 ##